CS-Alhaddad/GitEye/README.md

 This repository contains the GitHub Organization Policy Enforcement System, designed to ensure compliance with organizational policies across multiple repositories.
 It automates the enforcement of rules and best practices to maintain the integrity and security of the codebase.

 # WRSPM Data :
+- Environment :
-## W - World Assumptions
+- - W - World Assumptions
-## R - Requirements ( Functional / Non-Functional / Legal / Other Entity's Requiremnts ... )
+- - R - Requirements ( Functional / Non-Functional / Legal / Other Entity's Requiremnts ... )
+- Interface :
-## S - System Specifications
+- - S - System Specifications
+- System :
-## P - Program Assumptions
+- - P - Program Assumptions
-## M - Machine Assumptions
+- - M - Machine Assumptions